Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 The first Neveu, or Neveux, appeared in Louisiana nearly 60 years before Vincent Neveu came to the colony from France:

-Marguerite-Catherine, daughter of Jaques Neveux and Michel Chauvin of Montréal and widow of Étienne Roy, married first cousin Jaques, son of Ignace, Hubert Belaire, at New Orleans in April 1728.
+Marguerite-Catherine, daughter of Jaques Neveux and Michel Chauvin of Montréal and widow of Étienne Roy, married first cousin Jacques, son of Ignace, Hubert Belaire, at New Orleans in April 1728.
 Marguerite-Catherine's mother and Jacque's mother were Chauvin sisters.

 ~

 No Neveu, or anyone with a similar name, appears in New Orleans church records during the late colonial period.
 Not until the 1810s does anyone with a similar name appear in South Louisiana church records--in St. Landry Parish.
-A few years later, a Foreign-French Neveu family, probably no relation to the family in St. Landry, appeared at La Grande Pointe on upper Bayou Teche in St. Martin Parish.
-Other families, perhaps related to the Foreign-French family, appear in St. Martin Parish by the 1850s.
+A few years later, a Foreign-French Neveu family, probably no relation to the family in St. Landry, appeared at Grande Pointe on upper Bayou Teche in St. Martin Parish.
+Other families, perhaps related to the Foreign-French family, appear in St. Martin and St. Mary parishes by the 1850s.
 Afro Creole Neveus, known at the time as free persons of color, appear in St. Martin Parish church records as early as the 1830s:

 Jean Jacques Neveu, a free man of color, married Lise ____ in either St. Martin or Lafayette parish.
 Their daughter married into the Prade family in Lafayette Parish in November 1857.

-Descendants of Jean-Jacques NEVEU, fils (?-1830s)
+Descendants of Jean-Jacques NEVEU, fils (c1778-1870)

 1